biggzlar/i2a/README.md

 # Imagination-augmented agents for deep reinforcement learning
 Credit: [yilundu/imagination_augmented_agents](https://github.com/yilundu/imagination_augmented_agents)

 Continuation of the credited project.
+Imagination Augmented Agents for Deep Reinforcement Learning, based on the [paper](https://arxiv.org/abs/1707.06203) by Deepmind.
+This version is implemented with A2C/PPO, instead of A3C.

 ## Setup
 ### Prerequisites